NimrahArshad/NimrahArshad/README.md

 - 👋 Hi, I’m @NimrahArshad
 - 👀 I’m interested in earnung programming want to become a full stack developer
-- 🌱 I’m currently learning type script and data analytics
+- 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on programming and data analyzing
+- 💞️ I’m looking to collaborate in data analyzing
 - 📫 How to reach me you can contact me n my mail nimraharshadmuhammadarshad@gmail.com